architolk/Linked-Data-Theatre/README.md

 If you want to create a new release of the LDT, please look into [BUILD-LICENSE.md](BUILD-LICENSE.md) for instructions to create the approriate license headers.
 See [RELEASE.md](RELEASE.md) for all steps to make a release, including upload to github.

 To deploy the Linked Data Theatre in a tomcat container, follow the instructions in [DEPLOY.md](DEPLOY.md).
-A step-by-step installation guide for Linux is available [here](LINUX_SETUP.md).
+A step-by-step installation guide for Linux is available here: [LINUX_SETUP.md](LINUX_SETUP.md).
 You can also opt for a docker installation, see [DOCKER.md](DOCKER.md).

 The Linked Data Theatre uses a configuration graph containing all the triples that make up the LDT configuration.
 Instructions and examples how to create such a configuration can be found at the [wiki](https://github.com/architolk/Linked-Data-Theatre/wiki).